queue-miscreant/neovimpv/README.md

 Exit the split

-### {yank-motion}
+### Yanking

-If the yank motion is a single line, then the result's video URL is pasted into the register that was used.
+If the yank motion is "y" (i.e., the whole line), then the URL of the result under the cursor is pasted into the register that was used.
 For example, to copy the result into the system clipboard, using `"+yy` will grab the URL, rather than the line content.

 Configuration